pocketpy/pocketpy/README.md

   - any suggestions
   - any questions

-If you find this project useful, consider star this repository (●'◡'●)
+If you find pocketpy useful, consider star this repository (●'◡'●)

+## Sponsor me

+You can sponsor me via [Github Sponsors](https://github.com/sponsors/blueloveTH).
+Your sponsorship will help me develop this project continuously.

 ## Reference